Fairy Creek old-growth logging protests: Blockades and protests

 In spite of COVID-19 pandemic conditions, protest activity was sustained through Spring 2021, with social media calls going out for reinforcements as police removed activists from various camps and sites.
-Arrests and removals were made more difficult by what one visiting journalist described as highly inventive approaches taken by the protestors, who in many cases constructed "dragons" made of pipe and concrete to more effectively chain to equipment or roadbed ("sleeping dragons"), or who cantilevered themselves in high places where it would be difficult and time-consuming to extract them ("flying dragons").
+Arrests and removals were made more difficult by what one visiting journalist described as highly inventive approaches taken by the protesters, who in many cases constructed "dragons" made of pipe and concrete to more effectively chain to equipment or roadbed ("sleeping dragons"), or who cantilevered themselves in high places where it would be difficult and time-consuming to extract them ("flying dragons").

-On May 22, 2021, a visit to Fairy Creek by Tzeporah Berman, veteran of the Clayoquot protests of the 1990's and international programs director with Stand.Earth, ended in arrest for defying an exclusion zone being enforced by the RCMP.
-Days later, scores of senior citizens joined protestors at Fairy Creek at the invitation of Pacheedaht Elder Bill Jones, passing unchallenged through the RCMP blockade.
+On May 22, 2021, a visit to Fairy Creek by Tzeporah Berman, veteran of the Clayoquot protests of the 1990s and international programs director with Stand.Earth, ended in arrest for defying an exclusion zone being enforced by the RCMP.
+Days later, scores of senior citizens joined protesters at Fairy Creek at the invitation of Pacheedaht Elder Bill Jones, passing unchallenged through the RCMP blockade.
 Protests were also held in locations in Greater Victoria, including at the constituency office of British Columbia Premier John Horgan, whose electoral riding area includes disputed old-growth forest and overlaps Pacheedaht territory.

-By late August 2021, measured in terms of arrests, the Fairy Creek protests approached Canada’s civil disobedience record, a threshold set in 1993 when 856 people were arrested during the “war in the woods” over old-growth logging in Clayoquot Sound, and one of the biggest acts of civil disobedience in Canadian history.
+By late August 2021, measured in terms of arrests, the Fairy Creek protests approached Canada's civil disobedience record, a threshold set in 1993 when 856 people were arrested during the "war in the woods" over old-growth logging in Clayoquot Sound, and one of the biggest acts of civil disobedience in Canadian history.

-On September 29, the Supreme Court of British Columbia rejected the extension of the injunction against the protesters requested by the logging company.
+On September 28, 2021, B.C.
+Supreme Court Justice Douglas Thompson refused to extend the Teal-Jones injunction, criticizing RCMP enforcement tactics and noting that enforcement methods "led to serious and substantial infringement of civil liberties, including impairment of the freedom of the press to a marked degree."
+However, on October 8, 2021, B.C.
+Court of Appeal Justice Sunni Stromberg-Stein overturned the decision and granted Teal-Jones a temporary injunction, citing potential economic harm to the company.